 • Thanksgiving Poke Cake – Make a spice cake and drizzle with caramel size.
 Mix in apple pie filling for a perfect fall dessert.

-• 4th of July Poke Cake – We love make 4th of July Poke Cake with red and blue jello.
+• 4th of July Poke Cake – We love to make 4th of July Poke Cake Recipe with red and blue jello.

 Christmas Jello Poke Cake

-Christmas jello poke cake recipe only requires a few simple ingredients but the results are amazing.
-Not only does this cake look festive but it is tasty!
+Christmas Jello Poke Cake Recipe only requires a few simple ingredients, but the results are amazing.
+Not only does this cake look festive but it is so delicious.

 Prep Time 5 minutes